 Doing a variety of interesting and challenging work – Excellent job candidates will likely explore your whole website.
 As they prepare for a possible interview, it will be essential for them to understand your services and how you’ve helped other clients.
 Provide detailed information about your service offerings and case stories to illustrate them.
 Case stories bring to life the kinds of challenges prospective hires might face in their professional life at your firm.

-Clear vision for the future/strong leadership – Job seekers want to work with a strong team led by capable leaders.
+A clear vision for the future/strong leadership – Job seekers want to work with a strong team led by capable leaders.
 Strong leadership profiles share an individual’s background and credentials in detail.
 They also often link to a leader’s articles and speeches and can showcase notable projects and accomplishments.
 And some will even include videos highlighting the executive and their role at the company.

 No Time to Wait